Darcyu83/react-studydeep-fetch/README.md

-# make up What I couldn't answer right
+# To make up what I couldn't answer right

 1. import and invoke Fetching method in different file.
 2. What and How useEffect hook works